hotosm/osm-fieldwork/docs/odk_client.md

 ## Create a new app-user for a project
 ### To create a new app use, do the following
 - Run the "`odk_client.py`" file located in the "`odkconvert`" folder.
-- Use the "--appuser" flag to specify the action to perform, which is creating a new app-user.
+- Use the "`--appuser`" flag to specify the action to perform, which is creating a new app-user.
 For example, use "--appuser create".
-- Use the "--id" flag to specify the project ID for which you want to create the app-user.
-For example, use "--id 4".
+- Use the "`--id`" flag to specify the project ID for which you want to create the app-user.
+For example, use "`--id 4`".
 - Use a username for the new app-user.
 For example, use "foobar".

 ### Example command: